Impacts in the Northeast

 NEIWPCC’s Water Program Priorities recognize that all our work is completed on a backdrop of climate change and resiliency.
 Each of these five priority areas outline considerations linked to the impacts of climate change.

-Contact NEIWPCC’s coordinator, Livia Graham for more information.
+Contact NEIWPCC’s coordinator, Devon Case, for more information.

 Climate Change with our Program Partners